 - Patriots -110

-In other words, your potentially winnings grow geometrically according to how much you bet.
+In other words, your potential winnings can grow geometrically according to how much you bet!

-More betting options is always better than fewer.
-While money line bets and totals bets are simple to make, it’s good to have alternatives.
-Betting on the point spread is one of the best since it’s nearly as simple and twice as fun.
+More betting options are always better than fewer.
+While moneyline bets and totals bets are simple to make, it’s always good to have alternatives.
+Betting on the spread on one of the best since it’s early as simple and twice as fun!

-You can also bet on parlays and teasers, and make various types of prop bets.
-Those are also fun options in terms of variety.
-But nothing compares to the intuitiveness of a point spread bet.
+You can also bet on parlays and teasers and make various types of props bets.
+Those are always a lot of fun in terms of variety, but nothing compares to the intuitiveness of a point spread bet.

-Now that you know how NFL spread betting works and the reasons to do it, let’s discuss a few tactics that’ll improve your chances of building your bankroll.
+Now that you know how NFL spread betting works and the reasons to do it, let’s discuss a few tactics that will improve your chances of building your bankroll.

-We covered the reason to shop points spreads above.
+We have covered the reason to shop points spreads above.
 Different sportsbooks often list dissimilar spreads.
-Such differences indicate a disparity in value, which signals an opportunity.
+These differences indicate a disparity in value which signals an opportunity.

-Side note: if you see spreads that vary, don’t waste time.
-Jump on the one that poses the greatest value.
-You won’t be the only one who notices the opportunity.
-It’ll likely go away as the bookmaker adjusts the spread to rebalance the action.
+If you come across spreads that vary greatly, don’t waste time!
+Jump on the one that poses the better value.
+You aren’t the only one that is going to notice this opportunity and it’ll likely go away as the bookmakers adjust the spread to rebalance the action.

 Become An Astute NFL Handicapper

-Handicapping is identifying factors that’ll influence the outcome of a game.
-Examples include the weather, playing at home vs. on the road, and the extent to which injured players will impact team performance.
-(That’s just scratching the surface.
-We’ll talk more about handicapping NFL games in the future.)
+Handicapping is identifying factors that will influence the outcome of a game.
+Examples can include weather, playing at home versus the on the road, the extent to which injured players will impact the team’s performance, etc. These examples are only scratching the surface.
+We’ll talk more about handicapping games in the future.

-If you learn how to handicap football games, you’ll enjoy a better grasp of whether a particular spread offers good value.
+If you learn to handicap football games, you’ll enjoy a better grasp of whether a particular spread offers good value.
 Remember, smart sports betting isn’t about luck.
 It isn’t about throwing caution to the wind and hoping for the best.
-It’s about making educated guesses on game outcomes.
+It’s about making educated decisions on game outcomes.
 The educated part means becoming an astute hanicapper.

-Sports betting lends itself to crunching numbers.
-Stats drive a lot of the action you see at places like Bovada, BetOnline, and MyBookie.
-The problem is, some stats are virtually pointless.
-They have zero value in terms of divining which side to bet on.
+Betting on sports will lend itself to crunching numbers.
+Stats drive a lot of the action you’ll see at places such as Bovada, BetOnline, and MyBookie.
+But here’s a problem.
+Some stats are virtually pointless and have zero value in terms of divining which side to bet on.

-One such statistic is an NFL team’s “against the spread” track record.
+One such statistic would be an NFL team’s “against the spread” track record.

-Many bettors follow this number closely, thinking it’ll give them an edge on upcoming games.
+Many bettors will follow this number closely thinking that it’ll give them an edge on upcoming games.
 It won’t.
 Following it is a waste of time.

 For example, consider a team that has managed to cover the spread in 5 of its last 7 games.
 Does that data make it more likely that the team will cover the spread in Game 8?
-No.
+Nope, not at all.

-Simplicity is one of the hallmarks of spread betting in football.
-Don’t spin your wheels applying complicated formula, timing your bets, or listening to every comment made by self-proclaimed experts.
+One of the hallmarks of spread betting in football is simplicity.
+Don’t spin your wheels by applying a complicated formula, timing your bets, or listening to every comment made by self-proclaimed experts.

-Remember that bookmakers shift spreads to ensure both sides of a bet remain balanced.
-Expect this to happen as various factors affect the potential outcome of a game, and bettors respond accordingly.
+Remember, bookmakers are going to shift spreads to ensure that both sides of a bet remain balanced.
+You can expect this to happen as various factors affect the potential outcome of a game and the bettors respond accordingly.

-For example, suppose the Cowboys are playing the Giants.
-The Cowboys are deemed the favorite, leading to the following spread at your favorite sportsbook:
+For example, let’s say that the Cowboys are playing the Giants.
+The Cowboys are deemed the favorite which leads to the following spread at your chosen sportsbook:

 - Cowboys -110